BlakeDarrow/DarrowRecipes/source/EasyExport.rst

 Found underneath the *Prefix* and *Suffix* options, selecting the folder icon next to the string will prompt the user for a destination path.
 This path is shared between blender scene.

+Once a path is selected, "Open Export Folder" will allow you to navigate directly to the folder in Windows Explorer.

 .. raw:: html

    <hr>